ginestopo/Act_2-Equipos-Instrumentacion/README.md

     // map to 0-8 because we have 8 leds
     int ledsToTurnOn = map(constrainedLux, 0, 10000, 0, 9);

-    // avois getting out of range
+    // avoid going out of range
     ledsToTurnOn = constrain(ledsToTurnOn, 0, 8);

     // Turn on the necessary LEDs